TOWN OF OCEAN CITY

-Beach Stand franchise fees increase and reflect the latest bids.
+Beach Stand franchise fees decrease and reflect the latest bids.
 Panama Jack continues to provide sun protection products to our employees but no longer provides a sponsorship of our Beach Safety Seminar program.
-Participation in our Junior Beach Patrol Program is expected to generate $22,000 from program registration and uniform sales.
+Participation in our Junior Beach Patrol Program is expected to generate $23,000 from program registration and uniform sales.

-Recruitment has been positive for FY 19 and should result in more guards in the stands for longer in the season.
-In addition, due to the change in the Maryland school calendar, as many as seventeen of the Sergeants, Crew Chiefs and Assistant Crew Chiefs will be able to work an additional one to two weeks providing increased beach coverage through Labor Day.
-Funded hours are based on the actual hours staffed for the past five years, and result in increased funding of $9,738.
+Recruitment has been positive for FY 20 and should result in more guards in the stands for longer in the season.
 Approximately two hundred part-time employees are employed by the Beach Patrol.
 There is one full-time employee in this division.
-A step increase effective January 1, 2019 has been included for the full-time employee.
-Interdepartmental labor for Public Works employees to build and repair beach stands has been increased to $8,000.
-A pay table adjustment increased part-time wages $36,237 for this division.
-The allocations for health insurance and unemployment increase, while the allocations for retiree health, pension and worker’s compensation decrease.
+A step increase effective January 1, 2020 has been included for the full-time employee.
+The number of hours for Crew Chiefs and Assistant Crew Chiefs were increased and reflect the addition of patrols before and after the posted hours for guards on the beach.
+Interdepartmental labor for Public Works employees to build and repair beach stands has been increased to $15,000.
+A pay table adjustment in FY 19 increased part-time wages $36,237 for this division.
+The allocations for health insurance, retiree health and retirement increase, while the allocations for worker’s compensation and unemployment decrease.

 CHANGES IN OPERATIONS: